kuzzleio/project-templates/iot-backend/README.md

 docker build --build-arg NPM_TOKEN=<auth-token> -t <image-name> .
 ```

+## Adding the Vault to the project

+First, read the [official guide](https://docs.kuzzle.io/core/2/guides/advanced/secrets-vault/) to understand the secret vault.

+You will need to generate a vault key for each environment.

+It's recommended to follow this format: `kv_<project>_<environment>_<random-password>`

+Then you will need to encrypt the secrets files located in `environments/<environment>/secrets.json` by using the corresponding vault keys.

+Finally, look for every occurence of the following comment `Uncomment when using a vault file` and uncomment the related lines.

 ### Build PaaS compatible image

 To be compatible with the PaaS and allowed to be deployed, the image must follow this convention: